lightbend/fdp-sample-applications/README.md

 TODO: Use existing public Docker images to run the application.
 // Idea: Automate the lookup of dependencies.

+To modify and run a customized version of this application, you need to build, package and deploy the application following the instructions below.

 # Build the code